 Water heaters, especially older ones, may seem to stop producing enough hot water for your home.
-Newer water heaters are not only more cost-effective by saving energy, but come with larger tanks to meet the needs of your home and have been upgraded with quite a few safety features.
-Replace you old water heater and notice the difference right away.
+Newer water heaters are not only more cost-effective by saving energy but come with larger tanks to meet the needs of your home and have been upgraded with quite a few safety features.
+Replace your old water heater and notice the difference right away.

 Step 1 - Turn off and Drain the Old Water Heater